-Platform lifts are an excellent, low-cost option for a wheelchair lift in the home.
+Platform lifts are an excellent, low-cost option for an accessible lift in the home.
 We can offer clever designs and model choices that give you the most affordable residential lifts.
 You also get economical installations and low running costs, for an incredibly functional and future-proof result.

 The price of a wheelchair lift varies, but the following are some of the entry-level costs for the lifts available in our impressive range:

 - Gartec Platform Stairlift: A special incline platform lift with no cabin designed for the stairs and only one passenger.
 We can install this type of chair lift for under £5,000.

 - Gartec 3000: This is an indoor and outdoor platform lift design for small steps.
 It takes only one wheelchair user up to a distance of 3 metres and prices start at just £6,000.